fbpx

 Borrow Instead of Buying

-Books can become a significant expense if you're an avid reader like me.
-I LOVE to read and do it daily, but at regular prices, I would easily spend $60 or more per month on my habit.
+Books can become a significant expense if you’re an avid reader like me.
+I LOVE to read and do it daily, but I would easily spend $60 or more monthly on my habit at regular prices.

 Photo of piles of books.